Skip to main content

 Immunocompromised and Transplant Nutrition (ITN) Sub-Unit

-The Immunocompromised and Transplant Nutrition sub-unit is created for dietetic professionals to access resources related to medical nutrition therapy (MNT) for immunocompromised individuals.
+The Immunocompromised and Transplant Nutrition (ITN) sub‑unit provides resources related to medical nutrition therapy (MNT) and community support for dietetic professionals working with immunocompromised individuals.

 Three People Standing in a Row